Table of Contents

 The HPCaaS pricing typically includes the cloud resources as well as the hourly cost of ISV licenses which can be selected in an easy to use web interface.
 As HPCaaS bundles all services together and the providers need to earn money as well the overall cost is often higher than building the solution yourself – again there is the advantage of bursting on-demand jobs, capability of running HPC jobs which cannot be run on-premises, leveraging high core frequencies and others highlighted above.

 Often the input data will be uploaded via web interfaces and afterwards the output data downloaded via the web GUI as well in case the data needs to be preserved.
-Post-processing is typically part of the HPCaaS offering via visualization services supporting efficient and performant remote 3D desktops via eg. NICE DCV.
+Post-processing is typically part of the HPCaaS offering via visualization services supporting efficient and high-end remote 2D/3D desktops supported by NICE DCV.

-If you have any questions, comments or want to dive deeper on and discuss your HPC strategy on-premises and in the cloud please let us know.
 Our team at NI SP is happy to schedule a call contributing more than 20 years of HPC experience to our discussion.
+If you have any questions, comments or want to dive deeper on and discuss your HPC strategy on-premises and in the cloud please let us know!